Skip to article frontmatterSkip to article content

 return []

-# generate n total number of longitude points along the great circle
+# generate N total number of longitude points along the great circle

-# https://github.com/rspatial/geosphere/blob/master/R/greatCircle.R#L18C3-L18C7
+# Similar code in R: https://github.com/rspatial/geosphere/blob/master/R/greatCircle.R#L18C3-L18C7

 gc_lon_lst = []